 Only staying active will make you want to live a hundred years.japanese proverb

-For those familiar with Abraham Maslow’s hierarchy of needs, finding your ikigai falls into the top of the pyramid of needs, under self-actualization.
+For those familiar with Abraham Maslow’s hierarchy of needs, finding your ikigai falls at the top of the pyramid of needs, under self-actualization.
 Looking inward and fully reflecting on your needs and desires will be an important step in your journey of finding your ikigai.

 Applying ikigai to your daily life will also help kickstart your journey.
 Authors Hector Garcia and Francesc Miralles have defined ten rules of ikigai that will help you embody the essence of ikigai living, just as the Japanese do.